metaXIII/grenoble-hands-on-back-testcontainers/README.md

 Go to `back/` directory.

 We deploy the back part in a Docker container too.
-On the other hand, we build

-Let's play maven commands to download maven dependencies define in pom.xml, build image and run the back:
+So, you don't have to run it manually but if you want to, let's play maven commands to download maven dependencies define in pom.xml, build image and run the back:

 ```
 mvn install
 mvn spring-boot:run
-docker build -t zenika-weather-back:0.0.1-SNAPSHOT .
 ```

 ### Database